Debt Consolidation vs. Debt Management

-Nearly half (48%) of the 179 million adults in the United States who own a credit card, carry a balance forward every month, according to a 2016 survey by the Financial Industry Regulatory Authority (FINRA) and 32% of card owners make only the minimum monthly payment due.
+Nearly half (48%) of the 179 million adults in the United States who own a credit card, carry a balance forward every month, according to a 2016 survey by the Financial Industry Regulatory Authority and 32% of card owners make only the minimum monthly payment due.

-Add the fact that households carrying a balance from month-to-month typically pay 20-36% interest rates on credit cards and owe an average of $16,048 and it’s not hard to figure that millions of American consumers are a missed payment or two away from a financial crisis.
+Add the fact that households carrying a balance from month-to-month typically pay 20-36% interest rates on credit cards and owe an average of $16,048 and it’s not hard to figure why millions of American consumers are a missed payment or two away from a financial crisis.

 If you have to pay 25% interest on a credit card balance of $16,048, your interest payment alone for one month would be $330!